Shetshay/pythonProjects/README.md

    ```

 ## Future Improvements
-- Continue to work and update this project!
+- I plan to continue working and update this project!

 Feel free to explore! 🚀